hyf0/ecma_regex/README.md

 Build on top of [libregexp-sys](https://github.com/hyf0/libregexp-sys).

+# Credit

-The API try to align with [regex](https://github.com/rust-lang/regex) crate, credit to the author and contributors.
+The API try to align with [regex](https://github.com/rust-lang/regex) crate and reuse it's documents, credit to the author and contributors.